3-Way (The Golden Rule): Reception

-The song and sketch were met with positive reviews from critics.
+"3-Way (The Golden Rule)" and the sketch were met with positive reviews from critics.
 Matt Donnelly of the Los Angeles Times praised the skit, writing that "Timberlake and Samberg work an intentionally cheesy R&B shtick with hilarious results".
 Ken Tucker of Entertainment Weekly commented, "The old-school rap details were impeccable as always", though he was unsure about the intentions of the song's lyrics.
 "I'm going to give [The Lonely Island] the benefit of the doubt and say the lyric was a satire of the fear of being thought gay", he continued.
 Nick Carbone of Time called the skit "hilarious"; he praised Gaga's acting abilities in the skit and throughout the SNL episode.
 The Hollywood Reporters Aaron Couch wrote that with the skit, "Justin Timberlake and Andy Samberg may have topped their Emmy-winning digital short D--- in a Box [sic]".
 Peoples Alla Byrne and The Wall Street Journal staff both listed it as one of the funniest moments of the episode.
 A writer for Rolling Stone complimented Gaga's addition to the track, saying: "Gaga is a delight in this bit, and not just because she looks kinda amazing when done up as an early-Nineties bridge-and-tunnel fox.
 Just check out the look on her face when Samberg and Timberlake do their 'helicopter dick' routine.
 Pure gold!"

 However, Annie Galvin from Slant Magazine criticized the song, saying the composition was comparable to that of the Lonely Island's previous release "Motherlover", explaining that it fell "flatter than most of the other songs on the album".
 "3-Way" received a nomination for Outstanding Original Music and Lyrics at the 63rd Primetime Emmy Awards, although it lost to the song "Justin Timberlake Monologue" from the same episode of SNL.
 "3-Way" debuted at number seven on the Gaon Download Chart, with sales of 42,274 copies.
-In the United States, it reached a peak of number three on the Billboard Bubbling Under Hot 100 Singles chart, while reaching number one on the Comedy Digital Tracks chart.
+In the United States, it reached a peak of number three on the Billboard Bubbling Under Hot 100, while reaching number one on the Comedy Digital Tracks chart.